Democracy in Europe: Azerbaijan

 Ahead of the 2024 Azerbaijani presidential election, Amnesty International reported an increased crackdown on the right to freedom of expression, repression of peaceful dissent, a coordinated assault on civil society, and the targeting of critical voices by President Ilham Aliyev.

 Belarus

 Unfair elections were reported in Belarus.

 Georgia

 Electoral fraud was reported at the 2024 Georgian parliamentary election.

 Russia

 Unfair elections were reported in Russia due to political repression and allegations of electoral fraud.
 Lack of freedom of the press resulted that most of Russians believe that the elections in Russia are mostly fair.

 Serbia

-At 2023 Serbian parliamentary election electoral fraud was reported.
+In the 2023 Serbian parliamentary election electoral fraud was reported.

 Turkey

 Limited political freedom of the press is reported in Turkey.